Lisa1254/RNA_seq_workflow/README.md

 ## TO DO:
 Script 3: Fix comments for exploratory plots, decide if keeping vidger package for scatterplots, or using source code to make something with ability to modify things
 Script 4: No option right now to switch from Wald to LRT.
 Should I keep the required code correction for betaConverge?
-Also added section for plots, which needs updating
 Script 5: Section on transcript annotations and plots needs update
 Scripts 6: Finish commenting plot after function is done
 Script 7: Consider streamlining comparing of homologs into a function; fix heatmap plot from paste; add Venn diagram; should I save any of the outputs?